Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/wk9-lab2-pilots-debrief-draft.md

 #### Task T3: Add Task (60s limit)

 **Facilitator reads**:
-> "You need to remember to 'Call supplier about delivery'.
+> "You need to remember to 'Complete 2860 worksheet 7.
 Add this as a new task."

 **Start timing**: When participant focuses in input or begins typing.